ruslanosipov/ruslanosipov.github.io/source/_posts/2015-06-01-my-experience-switching-to-buffers.markdown

 About a year ago I stumbled upon an article explaining the difference between Vim tabs and buffers.
 The author emphasized that tabs are merely window layouts, and therefore one-file-per-tab idea I was used to at the moment just wasn't proper.
-Instead, author suggested the use of buffers to switch between multiple files.
+Instead, author suggested the use of buffer commands to switch between multiple files.
 I decided to give it a shot, and here are some ideas I would like to share after switching to the use of buffers.

-Buffers are open files, but they're not necessarily visible at any given moment.
+Buffers are open files (they also may not be associated with any files), but they're not necessarily visible at any given moment.
 In Vim, windows are not linked to any particular buffer, so you can easily cycle through buffers from within any window.

+First and foremost, you probably want to add `set hidden` to your `.vimrc`.
+This option lets you switch between buffers without having to save files.

 At it's basics, you only need few commands for operating buffers:

 * Use `:ls` to list all buffers for this session.
 * To move between next and previous buffers use `:bn` and `:bp` respectively.
+* Use `:b partial_buffer_name` for navigating to the buffer of your choice.
+  Buffer name auto-complete is supported.
-* Use `:bN`, where `N` is a buffer number to jump to a specific buffer.
+* You can also use `:bN`, where `N` is a buffer number to jump to a specific buffer.
 * Get in a habit of closing buffers you will not use with `:bd`.